-One of America's most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio show Alternative Radio -now in its 28th year- and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
+One of America's most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio show Alternative Radio -now in its 29th year- and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
 His latest book of interviews with Noam Chomsky is Power Systems: Conversations on Global Democratic Uprisings and the New Challenges to U.S. Empire.
 His best-selling books with Chomsky have been translated into many languages.
-He lectures on world affairs, imperialism, the state of journalism, censorship, the economic crisis and global rebellions.
+He lectures on world affairs, imperialism, capitalism, propaganda, the media, the economic crisis and global rebellions.

 He is winner of the Media Education Award, the ACLU's Upton Sinclair Award for independent journalism, and the Cultural Freedom Fellowship from the Lannan Foundation.
 The Institute for Alternative Journalism named him one of its Top Ten Media Heroes.
-The Boulder Daily Camera, Barsamian's hometown newspaper, published this feature about David in 2011.
-As Arundhati Roy wrote for The Guardian, Barsamian was deported from India in 2011 due to his work on Kashmir and other revolts.
+He is the recipient of the Lifetime Achievement Award from the Rocky Mountain Peace and Justice Center.
+The Boulder Daily Camera, Barsamian's hometown newspaper, published this feature about him.
+As Arundhati Roy wrote for The Guardian, Barsamian was deported from India due to his work on Kashmir and other revolts.
 He is still barred from traveling to "the world's largest democracy."